What is the Endocannabinoid System?

 The human body has an Endocannabinoid System (ECS) that receives and translates signals from cannabinoids.
 It produces some cannabinoids of its own, which are called endocannabinoids.
 The ECS helps to regulate functions such as sleep, immune-system responses, and pain.
 With receptors spread throughout the brain and body.

-THC activates the CB1 and CB2 receptors, while CBD does not directly stimulate these receptors.
+THC activates the CB1 and CB2 receptors, while Hemp does not directly stimulate these receptors.
 The CB1 and CB2 receptors CB1 receptors are found mostly in the central nervous system, and in smaller numbers in the liver, kidneys and lungs, while CB2 receptors are part of the immune system and found in the hematopoietic blood cells as well.

 CB1 plays a role in the production and release of neurotransmitters, cannabis products that exert psychoactive effects stimulating these receptors.
 At the same time, CB1 receptors are involved in the lipogenesis process that takes place inside the liver and seems to play a role in the maintenance of homeostasis (body’s internal equilibrium).

 Various studies suggest that CB1 also influences pleasure, concentration, and appetite, memory and pain tolerance CB2 receptors, on the other hand, affect the immune system, being involved in a variety of functions like immune suppression or apoptosis (programmed cell death).

 Studies suggest that CB2 modulates the pain sensation and could play a role in various diseases, from liver and kidney problems to neurodegenerative diseases.
-CBD does not stimulate these two receptors; instead, it activates other receptors, like the vanilloid, adenosine and serotonin receptors.
+Hemp does not stimulate these two receptors; instead, it activates other receptors, like the vanilloid, adenosine and serotonin receptors.
 By activating the TRPV-1 receptor, for example, cannabidiol plays a role in the mediation of body temperature, pain perception, and inflammation.
-Then, CBD inhibits the FAAH enzyme, a compound that activates the CB1 receptor.
-By doing so, CBD minimizes the activation of CB1 by THC, reducing its psychoactive effects.
+Then, Hemp inhibits the FAAH enzyme, a compound that activates the CB1 receptor.
+By doing so, Hemp minimizes the activation of CB1 by THC, reducing its psychoactive effects.